gbaevsky/Pacman/README.md

 Application Setting: Open-source Pacman game code found at https://pacmancode.com/

-Running the AI: command <python3 run.py> using Pygame, a cross-platform set of Python modules designed for writing video games
+Running the AI: [python3 run.py] using Pygame, a cross-platform set of Python modules designed for writing video games

 Changing the Depth of the Minimax Search Tree: In run.py change self.depth in the GameController class